Former U.S. ambassador points finger in Qatar lobbying probe - NewsBreak

 But federal prosecutor Evan Turgeon said at a hearing last week that the government has not “made a prosecutorial decision as to other persons” and disputed how Olson’s attorney characterized past discussions.
 The Justice Department declined to comment on its internal deliberations on Allen.

-Olson’s lawyers had previously pushed prosecutors to provide copies of Allen’s communications with U.S. government officials related to his actions involving Qatar.
-Friday, Olson’s attorney Mike Hannon said prosecutors had provided the requested information — the contents of which are not public — and his client was now ready to plead guilty.

-Recent filings in Olson’s case provide new details about Allen’s role and what actions prosecutors might view as possible crimes.
+Recent filings in Olson’s case, including a plea deal he signed in January, provide new details about Allen’s role and what actions prosecutors might view as possible crimes.
 Allen is not named in those filings but identified as “the General” or “Person 3.”

 U.S. law prohibits individuals from helping a foreign entity influence U.S. policy without registering with the Justice Department.
 The law, known as the Foreign Agents Registration Act or FARA, was largely unenforced until prosecutors began taking more aggressive action in recent years.